sarp75/sarp75/README.md

 <p>&nbsp;<img align="center" src="https://github-readme-stats.vercel.app/api?username=sarp75&show_icons=true&locale=en" alt="sarp75" /></p>

 <h3 align="center">
+[Verse 1]
+Time to play
+No?
+Well, time to die
+'Cause I'm not nice, no, I'm not nice
+I'll shoot you in the face 'til I make you die
+Watch me shoot my secret cannon
+I put bombs in your belongings
+They call me The Bomb Thief, uh
+The way I disperse grief, uh
+And I don't like to play by the rules
+So, in my factory, you will be doomed (Mimic)

+[Verse 2]
+My name is Edwin, I made the Mimic
+It was difficult to put the pieces together
+But unfortunatеly, something went so wrong
+And now I can't do anything but sing this stupid song My name is Edwin

+[Chorus]
+It's timе to run and hide
+No time to fight
+It's time to run and hide
+No time to fight (My name is—)
+It's time to run and hide
+No time to fight
+It's time to run and hide
+No time to fight
+See upcoming pop shows
+Get tickets for your favorite artists
+You might also like

+MIMIC
+Rockit Music & FabvL

+A Teacher’s Sorrow
+XTRATUNA

+An Under’s Tale
+XTRATUNA
+[Verse 3]
 My name is David
 Dad, I want some ice cream
 David, that is my name